blair-robot-project/robot2024/README.md

-# Bunnybots 2023
+# Robot 2024
-Our source code for our veteran-led Bunnybot for our 2023 Bunnybots Game: Hibernation Harvest!
+Repository for Team 449's code for the 2024 FRC Crescendo game.

 Credit to 6328 for characterization commands and analysis.